adventuremomblog

 3380 Beaver Rd, Union, KY

-You can learn more about prehistoric history during the Ice Age on markers placed along the Discovery Trail behind the visitor center on the paved trail.
+You can learn more about prehistoric history during the Ice Age on the markers placed along the Discovery Trail behind the visitor center on the paved trail.

 Afterward, you might want to explore some of the unpaved hikes.